 - Governor Inslee’s Safe Start Washington, the state’s phased approach to reopening business, is expected to take at least several more months given current spikes in confirmed cases locally and nationally.
-Many counties are currently in Phase 2 of reopening.
-King County is in a modified Phase 1.
+Many counties are currently in Phase 2 of reopening, including King County.
 Another federal package is potentially coming down the pike.
 In addition to federal and state responses, individual counties and cities are also handling things differently and may have various resources available to you.
 Direct your specific legal questions to your lawyer, or call me for a free telephonic consultation at 206-693-2718.

 This blog is for informational purposes only and is not guaranteed to be correct, complete, or current.
 The statements on this blog are not intended to be legal advice, should not be relied upon as legal advice, and do not create an attorney-client relationship.
 If you have a legal question, have filed or are considering filing a lawsuit, have been sued, or have been charged with a crime, you should consult an attorney.
 Furthermore, statements within original blogpost articles constitute Stacia Hofmann’s opinion, and should not be construed as the opinion of any other person.
 Judges and other attorneys may disagree with her opinion, and laws change frequently.
 Neither Stacia Hofmann nor Cornerpoint Law is responsible for the content of any comments posted by visitors.
 Responsibility for the content of comments belongs to the commenter alone.